 Located at the junction of the Assiniboine and Red rivers, The Forks has been an important site for Canadian history for over 6,000 years.
 Originally used by Indigenous peoples as a trading spot, The Forks later became important for the European fur trade, railway trailblazers, and immigrants.

 Today, The Forks is one of the top Manitoba attractions and invites people to experience the magic in a variety of ways.
 Not only is the location known for putting on great events, but there is also a shopping center, food hall, an art gallery, museums, beer gardens, and so much more.

-👉 You Might Also Like: The Forks also tops our list of the best things to do in Winnipeg, but there is so much more in that article so bookmark it!
+👉 You Might Also Like: The Forks also tops our list of the best stuff to do and see in Winnipeg, but there is so much more in that article so bookmark it!